prostomarkeloff/fastapi-tortoise/docs/index.md

 # FastAPI Tortoise

-Here I was tried to describe how to use it and that ideas I followed when was creating it.
+Here I tried to describe how to use this template and what ideas I followed when was creating it.

 ## Main ideas

     * All typed.
     I very like modern Python.
 Python with type-hints.
-It let to you write a code that will be understood by everybody.
+It let you write code that will be understood by everybody.
     * All tested.
     I'm a big fan of TDD ideas.
 I have tried to test all components in this project.
     * Respects to OpenAPI ideas.
-    OpenAPI schema is great thing, really.
+    OpenAPI schema is a great thing, really.
 When I was creating it I was hoping that you will use the OpenAPI capatibilites which FastAPI provides to you fully.
     * Easy to deploy.
     No comments.